Both letters urge Presbyterians to stand with their siblings in the Asian American Pacific Islander community

 Tags: aapi, asian american pacific islander, atlanta shootings, national black presbyterian caucus, president joe biden, racial equity advocacy committee, rev. dr. flora wilson bridges, rev. dr. thomas h. priest jr., secretary of state anthony blinken, stop aapi hate

-Ministries: Gender & Racial Justice, Racial Equity Advocacy Committee (REAC)
+Ministries: Gender, Racial and Intercultural Justice, Racial Equity Advocacy Committee (REAC)